evelyndrake/musicmatch/README.md

 - Ensure that the server directory contains a `.env` file with the following properties:
   - `PORT` - The port to run the server on
   - `CLIENT_ID` - The client ID token from your Genius API app
-  - `CLIENT_SECRET` - The client Secret token from your Genius API app
+  - `CLIENT_SECRET` - The client secret token from your Genius API app
   - `ACCESS_TOKEN` - The access token from your Genius API app
 - The client runs on `localhost:3000` and the server runs on `localhost:5000`
 - Enjoy!